claws/BH1750/README.md

   - High Resolution Mode 2 - (0.5 lx precision, 120ms measurment time)

-By default, this library uses Continuous High Resolution Mode, but you can set any other mode by definepassing the mode argument to BH1750.begin().
+By default, this library uses Continuous High Resolution Mode, but you can set any other mode by passing the mode argument to BH1750.begin().

-Remember, if you use One-Time mode, your sensor will go to Power Down mode each time, when it completes measurment and you've read it.
+Remember, if you use One-Time mode, your sensor will go into Power Down mode when it completes the measurment and you've read it.

 Typical Connection: